Loading...

 Doing so will ensure the employee feels taken care of rather than blamed for their absences.
 Sometimes all it takes is a slight schedule accommodation to improve someone’s professional well-being and performance and encourage them to stay in their position.

-Using software to track & improve retention KPIs
+Using retention tracker tools to track & improve KPIs

 To maximize employee retention, use specialized software to monitor these metrics and ensure they’re moving in the right direction.
 Leapsome enables you to send out anonymous engagement surveys to understand how people really feel about their jobs.